1. Gasoline Lawn Mower

 - Mulch – Mulching is the process of cutting grass and allowing it to fall back onto the lawn.
 This can be done during any time of the year.
 The dead grass adds growth-promoting nitrogen to the soil.
 Some of the best lawn mowers can both mulch and bag grass.

 - Bagging – Lawnmowers with bags capture most of the grass they cut for disposal or for use in creating compost.
 Many people pour their grass clippings into composters for use in the garden.

-- Self Propelled – Expensive self-propelled lawn mowers have a gear system which is hooked in with the motor.
-The wheels turn by themselves with speed that can be controlled.
+- Self Propelled – Expensive self-propelled lawn mowers have a gear system that is hooked in with the motor.
+The wheels turn by themselves with a speed that can be controlled.
 Large yards with steep inclines can be negotiated with ease using a self-propelled model.